nickbullll/react-sweet-progress/README.md

 ![Imgur](http://i.imgur.com/VK7AoHd.png)
 ![Imgur](http://i.imgur.com/fTcn96g.png)

-If you don't specify the theme `trail color`, then the deafult color is used.
+If you don't specify the theme `trail color`, then the deafult value of `#efefef` will be used.
 ```
 <Progress
   theme={